 But Hector Vargas, 26, may spend far less time in prison if he successfully completes sex-offender treatment.
 His minimum sentence is 28 months, and he has credit for time already served in jail.

 During a sentencing hearing Thursday morning in Windham Superior Court Criminal Division, Judge David Suntag told Vargas that his conduct will determine the duration of his prison stay.

 "If you don’t take the treatment seriously, and they think you still pose a risk, they’re not going to let you out," Suntag said.

 On April 30, Brattleboro police responded to a local school to investigate a report that a student had been sexually assaulted the previous weekend.

 The Reformer does not identify alleged victims of sexual assault.

 The victim told police that Vargas approached her on Flat Street and asked whether she wanted to smoke marijuana.
 She agreed, and they took a walk.

 But at some point, police said, Vargas tried to take off both his and the victim’s clothing.
 She eventually was able to fend off Vargas and fled to a friend’s house, authorities said.

 Vargas initially was charged with sexual assault of a victim less than 16 years old.
-In October, he pleaded guilty to lewd/lascivious conduct, contributing to delinquency of a minor and
+In October, he pleaded guilty to lewd/lascivious conduct, contributing to delinquency of a minor and a probation violation.

 At the time of last year’s incident, Vargas was on probation.
 He had been sentenced in 2008 to serve four to five years in prison -- with all of that sentence suspended except for eight months -- for selling drugs and aiding in the commission of a felony.